Colorado father gets 48 years in death of 13-year-old son

 Public defender Justin Bogan also suggested that Hall’s appearance on national TV turned public opinion against her ex-husband and influenced the direction of the police investigation.

-Redwine was arrested in Bellingham, Washington, following the 2017 grand jury indictment.
+Redwine, a truck driver, was arrested in Bellingham, Washington, following the 2017 grand jury indictment.